Ideally, the World Food Programme exemption would be interpreted in good faith.

 In other words, progress on the seven negotiating topics of the agriculture agenda would also be needed to deliver on food security and on SDG 2 (zero hunger).
 For example, among these seven negotiating topics, Public Stockholding for Food Security Purposes (PSH) programmes may be used for a variety of food security reasons: from stabilizing domestic prices and reducing consumer’s exposure to food prices volatility to distributing food to vulnerable groups.

 At MC13, refining the extant rulebook for export restrictions and prohibitions may be a good starting point to continue delivering good outcomes on food security.
 Agreeing on modalities to reduce trade distorting domestic support, including on the long-standing issue of cotton, would be equally important for a significant part of WTO members, both developed and developing.

 As noted by a WTO report on the impacts of the COVID-19 pandemic on cotton-producing members, negotiations on trade-distorting domestic support to cotton have so far progressed only slowly, and cotton is key to the food security of millions of people in Africa.
-A credible outcome on food security at MC13 may discuss the limits on the Aggregate Measurement of Support (AMS) to cotton, as well as clear and well-defined implementation periods for the reduction of the domestic support to this commodity.
-In this regard, WTO members may consider taking a close look at the language of the Draft Ministerial Decision on Cotton submitted by Burkina Faso on behalf of the Sectoral Initiative on Cotton (C4) in September 2021.
+An outcome on food security at MC13 may discuss the limits on the Aggregate Measurement of Support (AMS) to cotton, as well as implementation periods for the reduction of the domestic support to this commodity.

 The links between all of these issues point to a comprehensive approach to the WTO’s ongoing work on agriculture and food security.
 With MC12 now behind them, WTO members have the time and space to think anew about what this might look like.